 Ginger’s postdoctoral fellowship is designed for those who have completed both an APA accredited doctoral program in clinical or counseling psychology and an APA accredited internship.
 Ginger postdocs work closely with a licensed psychologist to complete supervised clinical experience to obtain licensure.
 In addition to weekly clinical supervision, postdoctoral fellows also participate in a weekly didactic seminar, a weekly case consultation group, and other meetings with the team at Ginger.

-Currently, Ginger offers four specialized tracks for the postdoctoral fellowship:
+Currently, Ginger offers three specialized tracks for the postdoctoral fellowship: